sorayaboza/BVT-Discord-Bot/README.md

 To run:
 1. Type 'npm i' in terminal.
-2. Run schema.sql to create the database.
+2. Run schema.sql by clicking `Ctrl+A > Right Click > Run MySQL` Query to create the database.
 3. Run the app.js file.

 Helpful Youtube videos: